PCB Trace Spacing

 Trace Spacing Design rules crucial in circuit design

-There are several key points that highlight the significance of Trace Spacing Design rules in electronic circuit design.
-Understanding these points can help emphasize the importance of adhering to these guidelines for optimal performance and reliability.
+The following key points highlight the importance of trace spacing design rules in electronic circuit design.
+By understanding these points it helps to emphasize the importance of adhering to these guidelines to achieve optimal performance and reliability.

 1. Electrical Safety: By maintaining suitable trace spacing, it becomes possible to avoid arcing between high voltage traces, thus guaranteeing circuit safety and decreasing the probability of electrical hazards.